MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

    :::image type="content" source="media/create-a-custom-prompt/custom-prompt-input-sample.png" alt-text="Screenshot showing how to add a sample input value.":::

 1. Select **Test** to run the prompt and review its response.
 1. When you're satisfied, select **Save**.

 ## Use your prompt in Power Apps or Power Automate

-Your next step is determined by the app you plan to use with your prompt.
+The app you plan to use with your prompt determines your next step.

 - Use in Power Apps
   - Empowers makers to incorporate existing prompts into their apps.